 Molly Clare Wilson teaches and practices human-centered design.
 She has lived in Berlin, Germany since 2015.

 From 2015 to 2018, Molly led the Advanced Track at the School of Design Thinking, Hasso-Platter-Institut, University of Potsdam.
-She teaches and manages a team of 16 part-time faculty and 40 students as they solve complex product and service design problems alongside organizational partners in industry, government, and the nonprofit sector.
-A former fellow and teacher at the Stanford d.school, Molly has taught design thinking methodology all over the world.
+She taught and managed a team of 16 part-time faculty and 40 students solving complex product and service design problems alongside organizational partners in industry, government, and the nonprofit sector.
+A former fellow and teacher at the Stanford d.school, Molly has taught design and design thinking methodology all over the world.

 Her work as a designer focuses on digital products.
 At Sliced Bread Design in Mountain View, California, she has done both user research and interaction design for complex products in finance, health, and education.
 Past clients include Neat, Pharmacist’s Letter, Xactly, Intuit, and Coursera.

 She holds a master’s degree in Learning, Design, and Technology from Stanford University, and a bachelor’s degree magna cum laude in History of Science from Harvard University.

 You can find Molly on Twitter @mollyclare or email her at email@example.com.

 I’ve always left a trail of projects behind me related to teaching, learning, and design.
 I took a community ed Photoshop class when I was 10 and promptly tried to tell anyone else around me who would listen about how layer blending works.
 I organized my homemade doll clothes in a Filemaker database.
 I made colorful diagrams of the structure of Bach’s Mass in B Minor for a 5th grade presentation.
 I consider myself incredibly lucky to have figured out what to do with this impulse to synthesize, organize, create, and help others understand the world in a new way.